 While Jake is in captivity, another captive breaks free from the prison compound.
 His name is Kueng (played by Tony Jaa), and he insists that Jake go with him.
 They run off into a field together.
 And lo and behold, emerging from the field, like beanstalks suddenly spurting upward from the grass, are three other “warriors”: tough-talking Harrigan (played by Frank Grillo), quiet Forbes (played by Marrese Crump) and courageous Carmen (played by JuJu Chan), who not surprisingly ends up in a thrown-together romance with Jake.

 And so, off these five “warriors” go as they kick, punch and wield weapons (such as swords, guns and knives), with an Army leader named Captain Sand (played by Rick Yune) in hot pursuit.
+Captain Sand has some forgettable subordinates who help him in this mission.
 The five renegades inevitably encounter Brax (played by Ryan Tarran), who quickly heals from any wounds, thereby making him hard to kill.

 Brax is dressed in scaly armor and has a full-sized helmet that shows light blue space where a face should be.
 Occasionally, outlines of eyes and other facial features show up in this blue space, using cheap-looking visual effects.
 Brax’s point of view is shown a few times as X-ray vision that looks like it’s bathed in a heat glow.
 It’s a direct ripoff of Predator’s vision from the “Predator” movies.